 - a determination on internal review applications must be made within 60 days of receiving the application

 - advice of the determination and any proposed subsequent action must be provided within 14 days of the determination being made.

 If you are not satisfied with the result of the internal review or how the review has been handled, you can seek further review from the NSW Civil and Administrative Tribunal.

 Suppression of personal information

-LPI may suppress personal information from its public registers in response to a request from a member of the public advising that their well-being or safety is at risk because the register may disclose their whereabouts.
-Requests for suppression of personal information from public registers should be in writing and forwarded to the Privacy Coordinator at the address below.
+The Valuer General may suppress personal information from their public registers in response to a request from a member of the public advising that their well-being or safety is at risk because the register may disclose their whereabouts.
+Requests for suppression of personal information from public registers should be made to the Public Access to Information and Privacy Unit using the details below.